ansys/pyfluent/doc/source/user_guide/make_container_image.rst

 +++++++++++++++++

-Specify the pre-installed Ansys directory as a command line argument and run this script to copy needed files from the Ansys installation directory to the container image:
+Specify the pre-installed Ansys directory as a command line argument and run this script to copy needed files from the Ansys installation directory to the current working directory:

 .. code:: python